-Java is a popular programming language for the system software development and web application.
-You need to install Java Development Kit (JDK) and Java Runtime Environment (JRE) for the setup of the Java development environment.
+Java is a popular programming language for system software development and web application.
+You need to install the Java Development Kit (JDK) and Java Runtime Environment (JRE) for the setup of the Java development environment.
 JDK compiled the source java file and make a java class file.
 JRE is used to run that intermediate class file.
 This tutorial will guide you to install Oracle Java 11 LTS version on Ubuntu 16.04 LTS Xenial system.

 Step 1 – Prerequsities